 Studies show that recovering addicts have a lower chance of relapse if they live in a sober living facility.
-One of the many benefits of sober living is the opportunity to fully realize potential triggers, harmful influences, the origins of addiction, and boundaries that need to be set.
+One of the many benefits of sober living and drug and alcohol recovery is the opportunity to fully realize potential triggers, harmful influences, the origins of addiction, and boundaries that need to be set.

 There are a wide variety of sober living homes.
-But regardless of their offerings, they all serve as a home that requires substance free living.
-Through strict rules on keeping the home substance free, visitors, relapse, and random drug testing, they maximize residents’ potential for holding onto their sobriety.
-Even if a sober living home is located within a bustling city, the staff makes sure that the atmosphere within is controlled, quiet, and stress free.
+But regardless of their offerings, they all serve as a home that requires substance-free living.
+Through strict rules on keeping the home substance-free, visitors, relapse, and random drug testing maximize residents’ potential for holding onto their sobriety.
+Even if a sober living home is located within a bustling city, the staff makes sure that the atmosphere is controlled, quiet, and stress-free.

 Learning About Triggers in Sober Living

-After treatment, stress may be one of the biggest challenges for a recovering drug or alcohol abuser.
-Sober living offers a residential substance free environment that cannot be found anywhere else.
-Even returning to a family home where members are sober does not provide the same rules, support, and therapeutic offerings that sober living provides.
+After treatment, stress may be one of the most significant challenges for a recovering drug or alcohol abuser.
+Sober living offers a residential environment that cannot be found anywhere else.
+Even returning to a family home where members are sober does not provide the same rules, support, and therapeutic offerings that sober living offers.

 The staff and mental health professionals that work within sober living homes are familiar with the specifics of chemical dependency and what it takes to recover.
-They enforce rules, provide round the clock support, and do everything in their power to keep residents and the home drug and alcohol free.
-Sober living is the safest place to heal and to change lives for the better.
+They enforce rules, provide round-the-clock support, and do everything in their power to keep residents and the home drug and alcohol-free.
+Sober living is the safest place to heal and change lives for the better.

 The transition to independent and sober living occurs through the encouragement of routine.
 Residents are often urged to keep a schedule.
 They may rise at an early hour, and depending on the home and individual, they may be permitted to leave for school or work.
 Homes provide a fully equipped kitchen.
 Residents may prepare their meals and may also be encouraged to have certain meals together.
 The homes usually offer entertainment and Wi-Fi.
 Communal areas promote engagement among house residents.

-Sober living provides numerous opportunities to work on understanding the root causes of a person’s addiction.
-Individual counseling, twelve-step meetings, and the nurturing atmosphere of sober living, provide a safe place to work on all aspects of psychological and physical recovery.
-Residents work on learning how to cope with potential stressors through challenging conversations in therapy, positive support, and physical activities like gym usage, yoga, outdoor excursions, or sports.
+Sober living provides numerous opportunities to understand the root causes of a person’s addiction.
+Individual counseling, twelve-step meetings, and the nurturing atmosphere of sober living provide a safe place to work on all aspects of psychological and physical recovery.
+Residents learn how to cope with potential stressors through challenging conversations in therapy, positive support, and physical activities like gym usage, yoga, outdoor excursions, or sports.